slavniyteo/upgraded-octo-funicular/README.md

+rights of fair use or other equivalent, as provided by copyright law.

   You may make, run and propagate covered works that you do not convey, without conditions so long as your license otherwise remains